norbertkiszka/orangerigol/README.md

 More devices are planned.

-Detailed list - for SEO:
+Detailed oscilloscopes list for SEO:

 - Rigol DHO924S
 - Rigol DHO924